 Inside the Control Room which RMP call the Duty Room, was a high desk the complete length of the room, with a raised platform behind the desk where the duty personnel sat, looking down on those who dare approach the desk.
-There were a multitude of telephones and two radio telephone systems, one for general use and one specifically for the Berlin Military Train travelling from West Germany through the Eastern Zone ‘Corridor’ to Berlin.
-One wall of the Control Room was covered by a large scale multi coloured street map of Berlin.
-Behind the desk was a small corridor giving access to two police cells, no longer used for prisoners, instead one was used as an armoury or secure storage for weapons used by those on duty, the other was available for use as deemed necessary and included a bed and locker for use by the shift supervisor.
-The Control Room was manned by a Desk Sergeant assisted by another military policeman, usually a senior Corporal.
-The Berlin civil police were represented in the Control Room and various other personnel, including German and Russian Interpreters were available in a room nearby.
+There was a multitude of telephones and two radiotelephone systems, one for general use and one specifically for the Berlin Military Train travelling from West Germany through the Eastern Zone ‘Corridor’ to Berlin.
+A large scale multi coloured street map of Berlin covered one wall of the Control.
+Behind the desk was a small corridor giving access to two police cells, no longer used for prisoners, instead one was an armoury or secure storage for weapons used by those on duty, the other was available for use as deemed necessary and included a bed and locker for use by the shift supervisor.
+The Control Room, manned by a Desk Sergeant assisted by another military policeman, usually a senior Corporal.
+A Berlin civil policeman was also in the Control Room, and various other personnel, including German and Russian Interpreters, were available in a room nearby.
 A typical shift of police personnel included four mobile patrols, each consisting of two men.
-Two of these were armed and patrolled the Sector border between West and East Berlin, known as the ‘Wall’ and Zonal Border between West Berlin and East Germany, known as the ‘Wire’, whilst the remaining two were available for normal police duties and in good British tradition were normally not armed.
+Two of these were armed and patrolled the Sector border between West and East Berlin, known as the ‘Wall’ and Zonal Border between West Berlin and East Germany, known as the ‘Wire’, while the remaining two were available for normal police duties and in good British tradition were normally not armed.
 In addition to these mobile patrols, Military Policemen or Policewomen of the WRAC, Women’s Royal Army Corps Provost carried out duties at Checkpoints Bravo, controlling access to the 100 Kilometre Autobahn Corridor to Helmstedt in West Germany, and Checkpoint Charlie, controlling access to East Berlin.
 Armed Military Policemen were also on duty at the East Gate controlling access to the military part of the Olympic Stadium and the Tiergarten Guardroom, near the Reichstag, controlling access to the Russian War Memorial close to the Brandenburg Gate.
 A normal twelve-hour shift for the Military Police in Berlin comprised of eighteen Military Policemen plus interpreters and a Duty Driver.
 At this time, only 21 years after the end of the war, the British authorities were still an occupation force and in control of the British Sector of Berlin, however, there was a general policy of building up the Berlin civilian authorities including police, giving them more authority whilst being aware that the Military had the final say.
-Although German Deutschmarks were the currency in West Germany and amongst the German population of West Berlin, so called BAFS or more correctly British Armed Forces Special Vouchers in pounds sterling were the currency of the British occupying forces and of no use to a potential enemy.
+Although German Deutschmarks were the currency in West Germany and amongst the German population of West Berlin, so-called BAFS or more correctly British Armed Forces Special Vouchers in pounds sterling were the currency of the British occupying forces and no use to a potential enemy.